-Goal 2, E3: Support environmental restoration and conservation efforts that protect natural systems from the impacts of extreme heat.
+Support environmental restoration and conservation efforts that protect natural systems from the impacts of extreme heat.

-Many restoration and conservation programs reduce risks and/or build resilience to increasing temperatures for the benefit of California's unique biodiversity.
-These include but are not limited to riparian restoration that cools aquatic habitat; climate refugia conservation; investments that result in cooler water temperatures, such as streamflow enhancement and dam removal; controlling stream bank erosion that allows water to warm faster; and more.
+- Many restoration and conservation programs reduce risks and/or build resilience to increasing temperatures for the benefit of California's unique biodiversity.
+These include but are not limited to riparian restoration that cools aquatic habitat; climate refugia conservation; investments that result in cooler water temperatures, such as streamflow enhancement and dam removal; controlling stream bank erosion that allows water to warm faster; and more. - The 2015 State Wildlife Action Plan is a blueprint for conserving ecosystems across the state.
+The document and associated sector plans identify conservation strategies and actions to address multiple stressors, including the effects of increased temperatures due to climate change.

-Agencies: Natural Resources Agency; Department of Forestry and Fire Protection; Department of Parks and Recreation | Government Operations Agency; Department of General Services
+Agencies: Natural Resources Agency; Department of Forestry and Fire Protection, Department of Parks and Recreation, Department of Fish and Wildlife, Tahoe Conservancy

-Goal 2, R1: Support forest health and mountain meadow restoration projects that retain mountain snowpack and support water storage.
+Support forest health and mountain meadow restoration projects that retain mountain snowpack and support water storage.